-- The CDC recently revised its death rate estimate down to just 0.4 percent.
+- The CDC recently revised its infection fatality rate estimate down to just 0.26 percent.

-- One percent of counties in the country account for more than half of all Covid-19 deaths nationally.
+- One percent of counties in the country account for roughly 40 percent of all Covid-19 deaths nationally.

-- Ten percent of counties account for more than 90 percent of all deaths.
+- Ten percent of counties account for roughly 80 percent of all deaths.

-- 42 percent of all coronavirus deaths have come in nursing homes.
+- Nearly half of all coronavirus deaths have come in nursing homes.

-- In many states, nursing homes and assisted living facilities account for far more than half of all deaths—81 percent in Minnesota and 70 percent in Ohio.
+- In many states, nursing homes and assisted living facilities account for far more than half of all deaths—around 75 percent in Minnesota and around 70 percent in Ohio.

-- More than 80 percent of all Covid-19 deaths are among those over 65 years old.
+- Roughly 80 percent of all Covid-19 deaths are among those over 65 years old.

-- Those aged under 55 account for just seven percent of all Covid-19 deaths.
+- Those aged under 55 account for just eight percent of all Covid-19 deaths.

 - If you are 34 years old or younger, your probability of dying from Covid-19 as of June 3rd was 0.0005 percent.

 - The overwhelming majority of deaths are among those with at least one other underlying medical condition.
-For 7% of the deaths, Covid-19 was the only cause mentioned.
+Among patients hospitalized with Covid-19, 91.5 percent have at least one underlying health condition.

-- Most ICU admissions—in some cases 75 percent or more—aren’t Covid-related.
+- Most ICU beds —in most cases 75 percent or more—aren’t occupied by Covid patients.

 - The resumption of elective—yet vital—surgeries is contributing to increased ICU-utilization rates around the country.

 - More children die each year from the flu than Covid-19.

 - In the U.S., the probability of being struck by lightning is higher than the chances of a school-age child (5-14) first getting and then dying of COVID-19.